-On Oct.
-31, Hays CISD officials announced Brett Miksch was selected to become the first principal at Johnson High, which is scheduled to open August 2019.
-Hays CISD board trustees approved hiring Miksch Oct.
+On Tuesday, Hays CISD officials announced Brett Miksch has been selected to become the first principal at Johnson High, which is scheduled to open August 2019.
+Hays CISD board trustees unanimously approved hiring Miksch Oct.
 29 by a unanimous vote.

 Miksch, who has more than a decade of experience in teaching and campus leadership, was most recently a principal in the Barbers Hill Independent School District, located near Houston, according to a Hays CISD press release.
 From 2009 to 2018, Miksch worked in various roles within the Sweeny Independent School District, which is also near Houston.

 Those roles included principal at Sweeny High, as well as executive director of administrative services and athletics, assistant principal, head boys basketball coach and a physics and speech teacher.

 Eric Wright, Hays CISD superintendent, said Miksch is the “right fit to lead” Johnson High.

 “Getting Brett on board is an essential step in the process of opening Johnson High School.
 With an outstanding principal in place, we can begin to hire additional key staff members and start setting the stage for Jaguar success,” Wright said in a statement.

 According to the release, Miksch hails from a family whose background is in education.
 His father was a successful teacher, coach, high school principal and superintendent.
 Miksch’s mother was an elementary school teacher for 35 years, while his grandfather and uncle were also both school superintendents.
 Both of his grandmothers were teachers who served in the field for more than 40 years.